Report incident ๐ฅ | Improve page ๐ | Access database ๐ข

 Home Office (2023).
 Marriage Investigations Guidance (pdf)

-Lawyers and civil rights advocates warn the sham marriage triage tool is opaque and unaccountable, and may be inaccurate, discriminatory, and unfair.
+Lawyers and civil rights advocates warn the sham marriage triage tool may be inaccurate, unfair and discriminatory.

 Public Law Project (2021).
 'Sham Marriages' and Algorithmic Decision-making in the Home Office